chris-lemos/Rapport/README.md

 ## A social media platform based on reddit
-* Has typical reddit funcionalities such as posting, commenting, sub-communities, algorithmic-based comment/post sorting
+* Has typical reddit funcionalities such as posts, threaded comment system, sub-communities, algorithmic-based comment/post sorting etc.
-* And also a new feature: collaborative posts - allowing users to edit in real time any post
+* And also a new feature: Collaborative Posts - allowing users to edit in real time any post

 ###### Created using Vanilla Javascript, SQL and TipTap